Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

-My research focuses the relationship between identity and power, with particular reference to nationalism, sexuality inter-state and inter-cultural relations, migration and social citizenship.
-I have a strong interest in discourse - particularly, post-structuralist discourse theory - and in socio-linguistics and social psychology.
-I have a broad interest in Central and Eastern Europe but work primarily on the Baltic States and Russia and increasingly on Germany, Poland and Brazil.
+Richard Mole's research focuses the relationship between identity and power, with particular reference to nationalism, sexualities, migration and diasporas.
+He has a strong theoretical interest in discourse - particularly, the post-structuralist discourse theories of Laclau and Mouffe - and a regional interest in Russia, Poland and the Baltic States and increasingly on Brazil and other Latin American societies.

-His research on the relationship between identity and power is explicitly interdisciplinary, crossing the boundaries of Sociology, International Relations, Social Psychology and Socio-Linguistics, and has found expression is his monograph The Baltic States from the Soviet Union to the European Union: Identity, Discourse and Power in the Post-Communist Transition of Estonia, Latvia and Lithuania was published by RoutledgeCurzon in April 2012.
-A paperback edition will appear in October 2013.
-My edited volume, Discursive Constructions of Identity in European Politics, was published by Palgrave in 2007.
-I have published articles and reviews in Ethnicity and Health, Nations and Nationalism, European Journal of Social Psychology, Slavonic & East European Review, Sexualities, Nordeuropa Forum, Journal of Baltic Studies and Sexually Transmitted Infections.
+His research on the relationship between identity and power is explicitly interdisciplinary, crossing the boundaries of Sociology, International Relations, Social Psychology and Socio-Linguistics, and has found expression is his monograph The Baltic States from the Soviet Union to the European Union: Identity, Discourse and Power in the Post-Communist Transition of Estonia, Latvia and Lithuania, his edited volume on Discursive Constructions of Identity in European Politics and in articles and reviews published in Ethnicity and Health, Nations and Nationalism, European Journal of Social Psychology, Slavonic and East European Review, Sexualities, Journal of Baltic Studies and Sexually Transmitted Infections.